crizzy9/.dotfiles/SHORTCUTS.md

 za - toggle folds
 zR - expand all folds
 zM - close all folds

+# undo tree
+<leader> u - toggle undo tree for current buffer with preview
+j 	jump to next undo node
+gj 	jump to the parent node of the node under the cursor k 	jump to prev undo node
+J 	jump to next undo node and undo to this state
+K 	jump to prev undo node and undo to this state q 	quit undotree p 	jump into the undotree diff window
+Enter 	undo to this state

 # commands for vim commandline
 :norm ... - execute normal mode commands work on visual selection as well